How to Elope in Yosemite National Park

 Glacier Point Yosemite Elopement Locations

 This 15 mile road brings you right to Glacier Point, one of the most scenic places in the park (and in all of California).
-Several stop offs provide 180 degree panoramas of Half dome, El Capitan, the high Sierras, Nevada Fall, Vernal Fall, and the entire Yosemite valley.
+Several stop offs provide 180 degree panoramas of Half dome, El Capitan, and the high Sierras.
 This is a popular place to elope in Yosemite national park and for good reason.
-Its jaw dropping cliffs offer the adventure seeker plenty of opportunity.
-Or take the short hike to elope at Taft point, famous for amazing sunsets and epic views.
+Take the short hike to elope at Taft point, famous for amazing sunsets and epic views.
 The entire road closes in winter due to snow, so plan for a summer elopement at Glacier Point.
 There is an amphitheater there that you can reserve, and for groups of more than 11 people, June and September are your only options.
-September, as we know from this year, can be impacted by wildfires dramatically.
+September, as we know from 2020, can be impacted by wildfires dramatically.
 Part of my job as your yosemite elopement photographer is giving you all the info and options!

 **Note – Glacier Point road, including access to Taft point, will be closed for the entire 2022 season for roadwork.**